"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Price Impact of Fluorescence on Diamonds

 In assigning a diamond’s colour grade, labs must examine the gem in a controlled lighting environment, designed to minimize the influence of external fluorescence.
-This has to be done in order to arrive at an accurate and objective assessment of the diamond’s colour.
+This has to be done in order to arrive at an accurate and objective assessment of the diamond’s true colour.
 The UV component in natural daylight can cause a shift in colour perception if the diamond is inherently fluorescent.

 Here are examples of when fluorescence can lower a diamond’s price:

-• Faint blue fluorescence: For colourless grades (D to G), it can have from a positive to no impact on perceived colour but a real influence on the sentiment of the buyer – a common sentiment expressed is if “I am paying good money for a high colour I don’t want fluorescence interfering with the colour of my diamond even if I don’t see it”.
-It is a fair reason for hesitation and works to the consumer’s favour.
-Market forces dictate that the price should drop to a level such that the consumer is willing to compromise.
-Such a diamond usually sells easily when the price discount makes it worthwhile.
+• Faint blue fluorescence: For colourless grades (D to G), it can have from a positive to no influence on perceived colour but can significantly impact the buyer's emotions and price perception – a common sentiment expressed is if “Since I am paying good money for a high colour I don’t want fluorescence interfering with the colour of my diamond even if I don’t see it”.
+It is a fair reason for hesitation and usually works to the buyer's favour.
+Market dynamics dictate that the price should be adjusted to a level where the consumer feels comfortable to make that compromise.
+Such a diamond usually sells easily when the discount offered makes it an attractive purchase.

 Conclusions